Lunarpad/SketchImport-MacOS/README.md

 ## Examples

-A full, working example of performing a Sketch import and parsing the incoming data has been provided in Swift as a Mac app at is located at `examples/SketchImportExamples/SketchImportExamples.xcodeproj`.
+A full, working example of performing a Sketch import and parsing the incoming data has been provided in Swift as a Mac app and is located at `examples/SketchImportExamples/SketchImportExamples.xcodeproj`.

 This example also aims to "sketch" out the basic steps in accomplishing a merge import with the parsed information.